bishalkumargupta/Design-of-CMOS-based-Charge-Pump-Phase-Lock-Loop-with-28nm-Technology/README.md

 - Acknowledgements
 - References
 ## Abstract
-CMOS based Phase Frequency Detector and charge pump is being Simulated and recorded on 28nm technology.
-LPF is also being cascaded and being studied.
-Phase frequency Detector plays a most important role in a PLL.
+CMOS based Chare Pump Phase Locked Loop is being Simulated and recorded on 28nm technology.
+Phase Frequency Detector, charge pump with LPF and Voltage controlled oscillator is being cascaded, studied and recorded in this work.
+Phase frequency Detector(PFD) plays a most important role in a PLL.
 PFD decides the performance and accuracy of a PLL.
-Charge pump is also a major block for a PLL which translate frequency and phase into voltages used to tune VCO.
+Charge pump is also a major block for a PLL which translate frequency and phase into voltages as DC codes with the help of LPF used to tune VCO.
+Tuned VCO acts as local oscillator and hence generates frequecy proportionally.
 PLL act as clock generator and is a non-linear feedback system that tracks the phase of the input signal and minimise the phase error at the local oscillator.
 PLL has a wide range of application in modern and conventional electronics and